H-HChen/map2gazebo/README.md

  * `occupied_thresh`: Minimum threshold value for considering a cell occupied.
 Defaults to 1 (out of 100).
  * `box_height`: Height of boxes in gazebo environment.
 Defaults to 2m.
+ * `export_dir`: Directory of output mesh Default to current directory.
 The YAML file does not specify the export directory because it doesn't seem to support a value with substitution args like
 `"$(find map2gazebo)/models/map/meshes"`, which is the desired default value.